Skip to content

 Section titled “2.
 Via the Rebase Singleton (Bypasses RLS - Admin Access)”

-The @rebasepro/server-core package provides a rebase singleton that has full administrative privileges (no RLS).
+The @rebasepro/server package provides a rebase singleton that has full administrative privileges (no RLS).
 Use this for background processing, system updates, integrations, or cases where a request needs to read or write to tables that the end-user has no direct permissions for:

 // backend/functions/approve-job.ts